open-power-ref-design-toolkit/ibm-crassd/docs/source/telemlistenerguideline.rst

 Overview
 ================
 The ibm-crassd service will host collected sensor readings on a socket.
 This socket is setup to listen on all IP addresses for where the Host OS is installed, and uses a predefined port number.
 This port number is configurable in the ibm-crassd.config file.
 When ibm-crassd has started the telemetry service and is ready to receive a connection from a client, a system journal entry is posted indicating the telemetry service has started.
 It's at this point a client may connect to the socket server and start listening to the stream of readings.
 Additionally, once connected filters can be applied.
 The data is sent from ibm-crassd to listeners in a serialized JSON format with a 4-byte header.
-The ibm-crassd service will also handle reconnection attempts to dropped BMC connections, should a connection to the BMC be lost.
+The ibm-crassd service will also handle re-connection attempts to dropped BMC connections, should a connection to the BMC be lost.
 Until the connection is re-established, **ibm-crassd will forward the last known reading of the sensors**.
 A full example of a python metric listener can be found in the examples directory on the github repository.

 Data Structure Review
 ===========================
 The sensor data is formatted in a dictionary at the top level.
-Most of this data is accessed directly using a combination of the reference name for the node ``xcatNodeName`` from the config file, and the name for the sensor.
+Most of this data is accessed directly using a combination of the reference name for the node ``xcatNodeName`` from the configuration file, and the name for the sensor.
 The AC922 systems have a maximum of 111 sensors.
 Below is a generic example showing dictionary representation.

 .. code-block:: JSON
     :linenos:

     {
-        "xcatNodeName": {
+        "Time_Sent": "String.
+Time in seconds since UNIX epoch when the sample was sent", "xcatNodeName": {
             "sensorName1": {
                 "scale": "Float.
 Indicates what to multiple the value by.", "value":  "Integer.
-The reading of the sensor.", "type": ["string. desc of the sensor.", "string.
+The reading of the sensor.", "type": ["string.
+Description of the sensor.", "string.
 Units for the sensor."]
-            }
+            },
+            "LastUpdateRecieved": "String.
+Time in seconds since epoch, when the last update from the BMC was received.", "Node State": "String.
+The state of the node.
+Can be Powered On or Powered Off", "Connected": "Boolean. true if the connection with the BMC is active, otherwise false."
         }
     }